Dolpa Airport

 Dolpa Airport (IATA: DOP, ICAO: VNDP), also known as Juphal Airport is a domestic airport located in Juphal, Thuli Bheri serving Dolpa District, a district in Karnali Province in Nepal.
-It is the only airport of the district.
+It is one of the two airports of the district.
+Dolpo Airport was established in 1978 and inaugurated by then-king Birendra Bir Bikram Shah.

 History

 The airport was upgraded in 2017, when the gravel runway was turned into a blacktopped runway.

 Facilities

 The airport resides at an elevation of 8200 ft above mean sea level.
 It has one runway designated 15/33 measuring 663 × 30 m.